Quantum entanglement: Meaning of entanglement

-An entangled system is defined to be one whose quantum state cannot be factored as a product of states of its local constituents; that is to say, they are not individual particles but are an inseparable whole.
-In entanglement, one constituent cannot be fully described without considering the other(s).
+Mathematically, an entangled system can be defined to be one whose quantum state cannot be factored as a product of states of its local constituents; that is to say, they are not individual particles but are an inseparable whole.
+When entanglement is present, one constituent cannot be fully described without considering the other(s).
 The state of a composite system is always expressible as a sum, or superposition, of products of states of local constituents; it is entangled if this sum cannot be written as a single product term.